 Dwight David "Ike" Eisenhower 1890 – 1969

-Omaha was the largest assault area out of the five.
+Omaha was the largest assault area out of the five landing zones.
 It covered a stretch of over six miles from Port-en-Bessin on the East to the Vire river on the West.
-A third of the beach was defended by a ten foot high seawall and was over-looked by cliffs that were hundred seventy feet high in places.
+A third of the beach was defended by a ten foot high seawall and was overlooked by cliffs that were 170 feet high in places.

 Omaha beach was divided up into eight different sectors codenamed: Charlie, Dog Green, Dog White, Dog Red, Easy Green, Easy Red, Fox Green and Fox Red.

 It was known that Calais was the most heavily defended area of France and was one of the reasons that the invasion took place in Normandy, but that is not to say that Normandy was not heavily defended, it was.
 Field Marshal Erwin Rommel had organized Normandy's defences when he had been in charge of all the actual coastal defences at the behest of Hitler.

 The seafront had a formidable line of defences and fortifications that included mines, traps and obstacles.
 Most of these defences it must be said were designed to be hidden under high tide.

 The landings actually took place at low tide, hence most of the mines, traps and obstacles could be seen on the surface of the beach as the landing craft closed in.
 A small mercy perhaps!

 There were a total of twelve strong points along the Omaha sector, these were called Widerstandsnester or resistance nests.
 These were all placed strategically with foresight being applied to the possibility of an invasion in these areas, regardless of how remote that possibility was.
 Below is a diagram of the strong points.